Follow us on Social Media:

 It comes as no surprise, therefore, that the Liberal view on masturbation is that it’s natural & healthy and can be practiced as often as the individual wishes, regardless of whether he/she is single or married.
 “If it feels good, do it!”

 Since modern-day Liberalism is equal to what the Bible calls “the world” (1 John 2:15-17) — and explains why I refer to it as LIEberalism — this viewpoint can be dismissed out of hand in this discussion.
-Remember, these are the folks who say with a straight face that there are 152 genders (or whatever the tally is these days) and that a man can become a woman by simply having his penis surgically removed whereupon he can legitimately compete in female competitions and be praised for winning.
+Remember, these are the folks who say with a straight face that there are 152 genders (or whatever the tally is these days) and that a man can become a woman by simply identifying as a female or, worse, having his penis surgically removed and being pumped with female hormones; either way, he can then legitimately compete in female competitions and be praised for winning (rolling my eyes).

 The Middle Ground: Masturbation May or May Not Be a Sin, Depending on the Individual and Details Thereof